georgeflanagin/arachnophile/README.md

 - Do a `dnf update` FIRST, and then ....
     - `dnf install epel-release` should work.
     - `dnf install cowsay` should work.
+- Login to Arachne as `root`.
+    - `ssh-copy-id root@nodeNN`
+    - Now login to the node from Arachne
-- Login to Arachne as root.
+- Login to Arachne as `zeus`.
     - `ssh-copy-id root@nodeNN`
     - Now login to the node from Arachne
 - Remove the directories that we need for mounts, and add /scratch.
 (They should be empty...
 If they are not, proceed with `rm -fr`.)